Motor vehicle type approval: History

+After the United Kingdom's exit from the European Union, Regulation (EU) 2018/858 was kept and adapted in the UK vehicle type-approval regime.
+Following the Windsor Framework, EU type-approval rules remain applicable in Northern Ireland, and Great Britain has its own GB type-approval scheme.

 COC number

 Following type approval, a vehicle is issued with a Certificate of Conformity which includes a COC number.
 This number may look like: e13*2001/116*0260 where e13 is the UNECE state number (in this case Luxembourg), 2001/116 is the EC/EU directive name.